BhallaLab/moose-core/Docs/user/py/moose_cookbook.rst

 The recommended way to build a chemical model, of course, is to load it in from a file format specific to such models.
-MOOSE understands **SBML**, **kkit.g** (a legacy GENESIS format), and **cspace** (a very compact format used in a large study of bistables).
+MOOSE understands **SBML**, **kkit.g** (a legacy GENESIS format), and **cspace** (a very compact format used in a large study of bistables from Ramakrishnan and Bhalla, PLoS Comp.
+Biol 2008).

 One key concept is that in MOOSE the components, messaging, and access to model components is identical regardless of whether the model was